How to file taxes for first timers

 Preparing taxes on your own can be beneficial, too.
 You save money, you can file anytime, and you gain a better comprehension of your finances.
 However, it leaves room for more error, so be patient and be thorough.

-If you earn less than $69,000 per year, you’re eligible for Free File, which enables you to use popular tax software for free.
+If your adjusted gross income (AGI) is less than $73,000 annually, you qualify to file your return for free using the IRS’s Free File Program, which enables you to use popular tax software for free.
 Simply use the Free File Online Lookup Tool at irs.gov, and the eligible programs are listed.

 From there, you have two filing choices.
 You can file electronically, known as e-Filing, or by paper. e-Filing is fast, reliable, and has a faster processing time, allowing you to receive your refund promptly.